You have just opened your new batch of shaving cream. It looks and smells great, but you wonder if the shaving cream will go bad.

 Yes, shaving cream can go off.
 Typically an unopened can of shaving cream can happily sit on your shelf for 2 to 3 years.

 However, once you open it, start counting down the days.
-The cream will start to go bad after 6 months from the day you open it.
+The cream will start to go bad after six months from opening it.

-Products that are made from natural ingredients are prone to go bad quicker than creams containing synthetic elements.
+Products made from natural ingredients are prone to go bad quicker than creams containing synthetic elements.
 This is because natural ingredients don’t contain preservatives.

 Any skincare or cosmetic product that is purely natural or organic (that is, it doesn’t contain synthetic preservatives) only has a shelf life of 3 months.